Skip to content

 1. Why does DHT stimulate beard growth but reduce scalp hair?

 The difference lies in how sensitive hair follicles are to DHT damage in some areas of the body.
 Facial hair follicles thrive under high DHT levels.
-On the other hand, scalp follicles in the frontal hairline, midscalp, and crown do not miniaturise when exposed to high DHT levels.
+On the other hand, scalp follicles in the frontal hairline, midscalp, and crown miniaturise when exposed to high DHT levels.

 1. Are there natural ways to lower DHT levels?